GabeScott/standard-works-vault/General Conference/2025 April - Beware the Second Temptation.md

 Some might attempt to hide from God because they don’t want to be discovered or exposed, and they feel shame or guilt.
 However, numerous scriptures teach us that hiding from God is impossible.
 I’ll share just a few.

 The Lord teaches Jeremiah through the following questions: “Can any hide himself in secret places that I shall not see him? saith the Lord.
-Do not I fill heaven and earth?”
+Do not I fill heaven and earth?”[^3]

 And Job is taught:

 “For his eyes are upon the ways of man, and he seeth all his goings.

-“There is no darkness, nor shadow of death, where the workers of iniquity may hide themselves.”
+“There is no darkness, nor shadow of death, where the workers of iniquity may hide themselves.”[^4]

 The psalmist David most poetically exclaims:

 “O Lord, thou hast searched me, and known me.

-“Thou knowest my downsitting and mine uprising, thou understandest my thought afar off. ...
+“Thou knowest my downsitting and mine uprising, thou understandest my thought afar off. …

-“For there is not a word in my tongue, but, lo, O Lord, thou knowest it altogether. ...
+“For there is not a word in my tongue, but, lo, O Lord, thou knowest it altogether. …

 “Whither shall I go from thy spirit? or whither shall I flee from thy presence?

-“If I ascend up into heaven, thou art there: if I make my bed in hell, behold, thou art there.”
+“If I ascend up into heaven, thou art there: if I make my bed in hell, behold, thou art there.”[^5]

+## New Converts

 For those who have recently joined The Church of Jesus Christ of Latter-day Saints, the second temptation may seem particularly challenging.
 Through your baptism you have covenanted to take upon yourself the name of Jesus Christ, which for many includes a needed change of lifestyle.
 Changing one’s lifestyle is not easy.
 Often it requires you to change habits and practices and even associations to progress toward your loving Heavenly Father.

 The adversary knows that you may be vulnerable to his subtle attacks.
 He will make your past life, which left you unsatisfied in so many ways, now seem unrealistically attractive.
-The accuser, as he is called in the book of Revelation, will tempt you with thoughts that sound like this: “You aren’t strong enough to change your life; you can’t do this; you don’t belong with these people; they will never accept you; you are too weak.”
+The accuser, as he is called in the book of Revelation,[^6] will tempt you with thoughts that sound like this: “You aren’t strong enough to change your life; you can’t do this; you don’t belong with these people; they will never accept you; you are too weak.”

 If these thoughts seem to ring true to you who are newly planted on the covenant path, we plead with you not to heed the accuser’s voice.
 We love you; you can do it; we accept you; and with the Savior, you will have strength to do all.
 At a time when you need our love and support the most, don’t be deceived into thinking that we will reject you if you take a step back into your prior lifestyle.
 Through the matchless power of the Atonement of Jesus Christ, you can be made whole again.
 But if you hide from Him and distance yourself from your newfound faith community, you distance yourself from the very source that can and will give you the strength to overcome.

 A dear friend of mine, a recent convert, shared how difficult it is to sustain faith in isolation.
 There is great strength in becoming and remaining part of a supportive community—all stumbling yet progressing while blessed by the love of Jesus Christ.

 President Russell M. Nelson has taught that “overcoming the world is not an event that happens in a day or two.
 It happens over a lifetime as we repeatedly embrace the doctrine of Christ.
 We cultivate faith in Jesus Christ by repenting daily and keeping covenants that endow us with power.
-We stay on the covenant path and are blessed with spiritual strength, personal revelation, increasing faith, and the ministering of angels.”
+We stay on the covenant path and are blessed with spiritual strength, personal revelation, increasing faith, and the ministering of angels.”[^7]

 If you incur a physical injury, your condition will deteriorate and may become life-threatening if you don’t seek proper medical attention.
 That is true for spiritual wounds as well.
 Only, untreated spiritual wounds may threaten your eternal salvation.
 Don’t hide from those who will love and support you; rather, run to them.
 Good bishops, branch presidents, and leaders can help you access the healing power of the Atonement of Jesus Christ.